f-koehler/LeetCode/README.md

 ## Start Working on Problem

-The `fetch_problem.sh` script is a utility to quickly set up the working environment for a new problem.
+The [`fetch_problem.py`](./fetch_problem.py) script is a utility to quickly set up the working environment for a new problem.
 It automates the retrieval of problem description and adds C++, Rust, and Python sources including the example test cases.
 To fetch a problem just call the script with the problem number:

 ```bash
 ./fetch_problem.py 136